 CBT works by helping you understand the interrelationships between your thoughts, emotions, actions, and bodily responses.
 You will start to recognize how habitual thought patterns lead to distressing emotions and experiences, creating negative cycles that seem difficult to break.

-For example, self-critical thoughts can contribute to feelings of sadness; chronically sad moods can lead to low energy and decreased activity, which in turn fuel self-criticism.
+For example, self-critical thoughts can contribute to feelings of sadness; chronic sadness can lead to low energy and isolation, which in turn fuel self-criticism.
 With coaching and support, you can explore fresh perspectives, challenge unhelpful thought patterns, learn how your body responds to stress, and take action to break the cycles that had you stuck.